musa-611-fall-2022/final-project/README.md

 * The shortest way to my destination

    There should be also a large button at the bottom of the panel named "direction", after hit this button, there should be a line shown on the map which is the shortest way from the user's position and the destination.
+(The planned roads may be a little longer than we expect, that's because the road network data from leaflet doesn't cover narrow paths, therefore, not all the paths are included when doing road planning.
+In the future, we will promote this function by searching more precise road data or vectoring the paths in ArcGIS Pro👩‍💻)

    <img src="https://github.com/miaomiao612/Mathare-Slum-Facilities-App/blob/main/%E5%8A%A8%E7%94%BB4.gif" width="320" alt="4">